PBS 69 of X — Bootstrap Navbars

 As an example, let’s add a search form to our Navbar:

 <nav class="navbar navbar-expand-md navbar-dark" style="background-color: #86b50d;" id="navbar4"> <!-- The 'hamburger' --> <!-- ... ---> <!-- The Brand --> <!-- ... ---> <!-- The main body of the bar (will collapse into hamburger) --> <div id="navbar4_content" class="collapse navbar-collapse"> <!-- The Tagline --> <span class="navbar-text d-md-none d-lg-inline">An Irish Voice Online</span> <!-- The Nav --> <!-- ... --> <!-- The Search Form --> <span role="form" class="form-inline"> <span class="input-group input-group-sm"> <input type="text" class="form-control" placeholder="Search Site" aria-label="search text"> <span class="input-group-append"> <button class="btn btn-secondary"> <i class="fa fa-search" aria-hidden="true"></i> <span class="sr-only">Search Site</span> </button> </span> </span> </span> </div> </nav>

 This is the fourth sample Navbar in

-Note that in order to get the Navbar to look good at all breakpoints I had to make a choice.
-At the medium breakpoint there was no enough room to contain everything in an expanded Navbar, so I had to choice to keep the Navbar collapsed for the medium breakpoint, or, to hide something.
+Note that, in order to get the Navbar to look good at all breakpoints, I had to make a choice.
+At the medium breakpoint there was not enough room to contain everything in an expanded Navbar.
+So I had to choose to keep the Navbar collapsed for the medium breakpoint, or to hide something.
 I chose to hide the tagline for just the medium breakpoint by giving it the additional classes

 A Note on Positioning Navbars